tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 2 cluster: most participants tried to seek for a mental health issue from a mental health professional.
 &emsp;&emsp; 3 cluster: most participants tried to seek for a mental health issue from a mental health professional.

+There is the only one unique feature for this clustering method: "If you have a mental health issue, do you feel that it interferes with your work when being treated effectively?"
+Other features just changed their order.
+Furthermore, in this clustering method, the traits of the 2nd and the 3rd clusters swapped as it was in the previous section.
+But let's go through the last feature.
+The first group don't thint that this question relates to them, while the other groups believe that a proper treatement may affect their work less often comparing to the situation if mental health disorder is NOT treated effectively.

+**Conclusions:**
+For the data that excludes textual columns, we obtained 3 distinctive clusters (groups of people).
+Moreover, these clusters are the same for all clustering algorithms.
+The 1st group predominantly demonstrates ignorance about their mental health issues as it was in the previous section.
+They haven't ever been diognised with a mental health condition by a medical proffesional and haven't ever sought the treatment.
+Additionally, the majority of this group don't think that they don't have any mental health issues.
+The other groups have the opposite situaltion: participants of each group monitor their mental health.
+It's important to note that the 2nd and the 3rd group are very similar and their differences are not very clear.
+While in one group some minority of people think that "being identified as a person with a mental health issue" can hurt their career, the minority of the other group believe that it cannot.
+The same applies to other dissimilarities: groups are distinguished by the responses of minorities within them.

 ## 6. Possible improvements

 ## 7. Literature
 [1] https://opentsne.readthedocs.io/en/latest/examples/03_preserving_global_structure/03_preserving_global_structure.html